nevoit/Real-Time-Event-Prediction/README.md

 3. Patterns (see for example `input/STI data/patterns.csv`) -
-Provided TIRPs that are relevant for the model learning.
+Provided TIRPs that are relevant for the model learning (pattern selection methods can be applied on this file).
 For the provided TIRPs, only those that ends with the event of interest are used.
 Note: the index of the event of interest needs to be defined in the `const` file.
 The format should be as following: